-Adding new translations
+Adding new languages

-If version 4 gets published and then somebody translates the object into a new language, the system will create a new draft containing only the new translation.
+If version 4 gets published and then somebody translates the object into a new language, the system will create a new draft containing only this new language.
 The draft will be version 5.
-Version 4 will remain the published version until the draft is published.
-When the draft is published, the system will copy all existing translations from version 4 and thus version 5 will consist of the the latest translations.
+Version 4 will remain the published version until the draft is finally published.
+When the draft is published, the system will copy all existing translations from version 4 to version 5.

-Changing existing translations
+Changing existing languages

-If version 4 gets published and then somebody edits one of the object's translations, the system will copy this translation from the published version (in this case version 4).
+If version 4 gets published and then somebody edits the object again in one of the existing languages, the system will copy this translation from the published version (in this case version number 4).
 The copy will be version 5 and it will be a draft.